 All of our experts agreed that you’d be fine with a combination of chemical filters.
 Studies show that as long as you are applying like you are supposed to, chemical filters can provide good coverage.
-(And while some doctors we spoke to were keen on physical or combo formulas, the consensus was that having a formula you like, with an adequate SPF, was far more important.)
+(And while some doctors we spoke with were keen on physical or combo formulas, the consensus was that having a formula you like, with an adequate SPF, was the most important consideration.)

 A note about filters, now that you know what they are: According to Wang, you can’t just look at the ingredients on a sunscreen bottle and figure out how good the protection is.
 Though experts agreed that zinc and avobenzone were two of the best filters, how well they protect you depends not just on the amount in the sunscreen but the inactive ingredients that make them stick to your skin (and in the case of the avobenzone, prevent it from breaking down).
 But like SPF ratings, this is another element where reapplying every hour is a smarter approach than relying on some chemical to stick to your skin just a little bit longer.

 In addition to the active ingredients, it is important that your sunscreen has a preservative so it’s safe.
 Otherwise, microbes can grow in it and possibly infect you.
-(Last year, a bunch of baby sunscreens were recalled because they contained dangerous microbes.
-The paraben-alternatives used in the sunscreens were not synthetic chemicals, but they were also not effective.)
+(A few years ago, a bunch of baby sunscreens were recalled because they contained dangerous microbes.
+The paraben alternatives used in the sunscreens were not synthetic chemicals, but they were also not effective.)

 Parabens are a common kind of preservative, present in some sunscreens and many other things that you buy and slather on your body.
 Parabens have lately been vilified with repeated rumors saying they can penetrate your skin and encourage cancer growth, or disrupt hormones.
 A lengthy report from the European Commission Scientific Committee on Consumer Safety concludes that parabens are safe in normal cosmetic use.
 A 2002 study suggested that they might be harmful to the reproductive systems of rats and is the source of some paraben fears.
 But follow-up studies could not confirm the results.
 According to the American Cancer Society, carefully designed studies on breast cancer and parabens have found no connection.